Nico-Curti/PhDthesis/docs/md/Appendix/FiloBlu/Service.md

 The last two steps can be executed without press time requirements and they are useful only on a large time scale.

 Each step performs its independent logging on a single shared file.
-If an error occurs the service logs an appropriated message and it saves the current log-file in a different location to prevent possible log-cleaning (optional step).
+If an error occurs the service logs an appropriate message and it saves the current log-file in a different location to prevent possible log-cleaning (optional step).
 Then the service restarts.

 ![FiloBlu Service computation scheme.](../../../../img/FiloBluService.png)

-We implemented this type of service in pure `Python` [[FiloBluService](https://github.com/Nico-Curti/FiloBluService)] and the code is public available on Github.
+We implemented this type of service in pure `Python` [[FiloBluService](https://github.com/Nico-Curti/FiloBluService)] and the code is publicly available on Github.
 The developed service was customized according to the server requirements of the project [^2].
 We chose the `Python` language either for its simplicity in the code writing either for its thread native module which ensures a total thread-safety of each variable.
 Using a set of function decorators we are able to run each function (`callback`) in a separated-detached thread as required by the previous instructions.